 For a minute I just stood there confused.
 It’s no secret breed discrimination runs rampant but rarely have I seen it in a human with a dog oriented business.
 I had no desire to stand there and listen to this woman stereotype my dogs so I went to the car to call other area daycares (not before watching Quesa take a big old shit on the woman’s floor though).
 Don stayed inside collecting the dogs and pushing the owner on why she was turning us away at which point she turned and pointed at Hendrix and said “That one there!
 He’s AGGRESSIVE!”

-Now if she had pointed to Ellie, I might have given her some slack.
+Now if she had pointed to Ellie, I might have cut her some slack.
 But Hendrix?!?
 I’m not kidding when I say that he is the ultimate lover.
 We use him in puppy training.
 We use him with aggressive dogs because we know 100 percent that if a dog goes at him he simply turns and saunters off.
 That dog couldn’t hurt a fly.
-Well actually I’ve seen him eat a couple of those.
-But flies are really annoying so I get it.
+Well actually I’ve seen him eat a couple of those but flies are really annoying so I get it.